Fall Festival 2024 ~ Day 1

 Permanent phenomenon Phenomena are either permanent or impermanent.
 A permanent phenomenon is a phenomenon that does not depend upon causes and that does not disintegrate moment by moment.
 It lacks the characteristics of production, abiding, and disintegration.

 Person An I imputed in dependence upon any of the five aggregates.
 Person, being, self, and I are synonyms.
-See Understanding the Mind.
+See How to Understand the Mind.

 Phabongkha Rinpoche See Je Phabongkhapa.

 Phenomena source A phenomenon that appears only to mental awareness.
-This can include form that appears exclusively to mental awareness, such as a dream mountain that appears to a dream eye awareness, which is called ‘form that is a phenomena source’.
-Phenomena source is also the name given to Buddha Vajrayogini’s mandala, which is symbolic of the source of all phenomena, emptiness.
-See Understanding the Mind, Ocean of Nectar, and Guide to Dakini Land.
+It can include form that appears exclusively to mental awareness, such as a dream mountain that appears to a dream eye awareness, which is called ‘form that is a phenomena source’.
+Phenomena source is also the name given to Buddha Vajrayogini’s mandala, which is symbolic of the source of all phenomena, emptiness, and shaped like a double tetrahedron.
+See How to Understand the Mind, Ocean of Nectar, and The New Guide to Dakini Land.

 Phrase An object of hearing that indicates a meaning by connecting a name with a predicate.
-See Understanding the Mind.
+See How to Understand the Mind.

 Physical suppleness A light and flexible tactile object within our body that develops when meditation causes a pure wind to pervade the body.